paulbearne/Stm32h743Wifi/README.md

 the Weact studio stm32h743 board tasks are modified from the orginal Weact SDK the display task at present excepts a string of text and display on the third line the previous text is moved up one line.

+This is still workk in progress most of the BSP is working cli working usb msc cdc is working wifi compiles but still in testing phase